Building Nyckelharpas

 A note on tuning: In Sören's book, he recommends tuning the sympathetic strings for an advanced player.
 We recommend that you tune them chromatically, starting on G for the lowest sympathetic string and going up by 1/2-steps to the F sharp on the highest string.

-In Sweden: (Please note that there are only a few species of trees that grow in Sweden.
-They have one type of spruce, maple and birch.
-European Beech does grow in southern Sweden.)
-The body (neck, sides & tail block) are typically made from “Gran”.
+About the wood used to build Nyckelharpas: In Sweden, the body (neck, sides & tail block) are typically made from “Gran”.
 If you check the Latin genus/species name you will find that in the USA we refer to this as Norwegian spruce.
 Birch is also sometimes used for the body.
 The Swedes use alpine spruce for the top of the body (imported from Germany).
 Backs are typically either spruce or maple.
 A spruce back will give a somewhat “brighter” sound while a maple back usually gives a “warmer” sound.
 Many players with a violin background prefer maple backs.
 The key box is usually birch, but can be maple or beech.
 The keys are made mostly of birch, but sometimes maple or beech.
 The tail piece is usually maple.

-The top should be quarter-sawn spruce.
+What types of woods can be used for building a Nyckelharpa: The top should be quarter-sawn spruce.
 You want a good tone wood for the top.
 The back is typically either spruce or maple.
 Again, usually quarter-sawn.
 Other woods are sometimes used.

 You can use almost any wood for the rest of the instrument, but you do not want to make it too heavy.
 For information on wood properties, I recommend the USFS Wood Handbook.

-Earl uses butternut for the body; originally because he had some on hand when he started building.
+Earl uses butternut for the body, originally because he had some on hand when he started building.
 It is lightweight and has good working properties.
 Many builders use pine, spruce, or poplar for the body.
 Poplar is often used for bodies in Europe, outside of Sweden.
 Earl uses birch for keys.
 Maple also works well.
 Leif Alpsjö recommends not using black walnut for the keys or key guides due to sticky key issues.

 (Note: any text that is a different color and underlined is a link to another web page.
 Clicking on it will take you there.)

-(This page last updated 11/10/2020)
+(This page last updated 08/20/2025)